reactgraphqlacademy/graphql-api-training/README.md

 };
 ```

 The second argument of the resolver (we are calling it `args`) points to the arguments passed to the field.
-In the following example args points to `id`:
+In the following example `args` contains `id`:

 ```js
 const schema = gql`